michaelpearce21/CI_MS1_DAL/README.md

 * [Club](docs/validation/club-accesibility-fixed.png)
 * [Contact](docs/validation/contact-accesibility-fixed.png)

 The Lighthouse feature in Chrome Developer Tools has also been used to assess the usability of the site.
-The lowest scores across the pages are; Performance: 87, Accessibilty: 95, Best Practices: 93 and SEO: 92.
+The lowest scores across the pages are; Performance: 87, Accessibility: 95, Best Practices: 93 and SEO: 92.
 Screenshots of these tests are below:

 * [Home / Index](docs/validation/lighthouse-home.png)
 * [Menu](docs/validation/lighthouse-menu.png)